AppsComTr/Spaceship/README.md

 	`PlayerCount` is used by match maker module.
 This field should contains the number of maximum player count for this game.

 	`Mode` defines the type of this game.
-We support 3 game types.
+As stated above, Spaceship supports 3 game types.
 These are real time, active turn based and passive turn based.
 This fields value should be one of the predefined constants in Spaceship.
+This should be selected carefully according to designed game.
 	```go
 	const (
     	GAME_TYPE_PASSIVE_TURN_BASED int = iota